Tabulater/WildfireAI/README.md

 - CSV parsing here is lightweight and assumes no embedded commas inside fields; this is fine for current FIRMS CSVs with numeric and simple text columns.
 If you encounter malformed rows, consider swapping in a robust CSV parser like `csv-parse`.
 - This project uses ESM (`"type": "module"`) and TS config `moduleResolution: NodeNext`.
+- A responsive layout is implemented in `public/styles.css` so the side panel collapses beneath the map on narrow screens.

 ## What the app does now